How to Roast a Chicken

 Once the chicken is nice and dry, stuff it with aromatics—the herbs and citrus.
 Start by zesting two to three lemons.
 Set that zest aside for later.
 Then chop up the lemons into medium-sized chunks.
 Place the lemon wedges and the rosemary sprigs inside the cavity of the chicken (make sure you remove the bag of giblets!).

 Taste of Home

-Trussing is a fancy-sounding word for tying the bird up before it bakes.
+Trussing is a fancy-sounding word for tying up the bird before it bakes.
 This keeps the chicken in a compact and uniform shape, allowing it to cook evenly.
-If this is a new technique for you, here’s how to make it happen:
+If this is a new technique for you, here’s how to do truss a chicken: